 * Fed to meet this week for decision on stimulus’ future

-NEW YORK, Sept 16 (Reuters) - U.S. stocks advanced on Monday after former Treasury Secretary Lawrence Summers withdrew as a candidate for Federal Reserve chairman, lifting some market uncertainty about what was heading towards a contentious confirmation process.
+NEW YORK, Sept 16 (Reuters) - U.S. stocks rallied on Monday, with the S&P 500 at a six-week high, after former Treasury Secretary Lawrence Summers withdrew as a candidate for Federal Reserve chairman, removing market uncertainty about a long confirmation process that already had plenty of opposition.

 Summers’ surprise decision on Sunday came just days before the U.S. central bank will meet to decide when, and by how much, to scale back its bond purchases, or quantitative easing.

-Housing stocks climbed as investors bet on downward pressure on mortgage rates.
-The PHLX housing index climbed 1.4 percent.
+Investors flocked to housing-related stocks on bets of downward pressure on mortgage rates.
+The PHLX housing index jumped 2 percent.
 Among individual stocks, D.R.
-Horton rose 3.7 percent to $19.85.
+Horton jumped 5 percent to $20.09.

-The Nasdaq Composite was weighed down by a drop in Apple shares.
-Apple fell 3.2 percent to $450.12, and is down more than 11 percent in the last five sessions, after investors were disappointed by the new products and prices introduced last week.
+The Nasdaq Composite was weighed by a drop in Apple shares.
+Apple fell 2.1 percent to $454.95 and is down more than 10 percent in the last five sessions, after investors were disappointed by the new products and prices introduced last week.

 Summers was regarded as more eager to scale back the Fed’s $85 billion a month bond buying.
 Yellen is perceived as favoring a more gradual easing of stimulus and emphasizing the need to lower the unemployment rate.